otavia-projects/otavia/docs/_docs/quick_start.md

 ## Simple Ping-Pong Actors

-This simple example defines two Actors: `PingActor` and `PongActor`. `PingActor` receives the `Start` message and sends a `Ping` message to the `PongActor`.
-Each `Ping` message sent must correspond to a `Pong` reply message.
+This simple example defines two `Actors`: `PingActor` and `PongActor`, where `PingActor` receives a `Start` message and sends a `Ping` message to `PongActor`, and each `Ping` message sent must receive a reply message of type `Pong`.

 ### Defining Messages

-According to the above description, we need three kinds of messages, each of which represents three different roles, which are also the three basic types of messages in `otavia`: `Start` is a `Notice` message, which is a kind of message in otavia that does not need to get a reply, as long as you have the address of the `Actor` in question, you can send the message to it. `Ping` is an `Ask` message, which must correspond to a `Reply` message, so if an Actor sends this message to another Actor, it means that it must receive a corresponding `Reply` message (kind of like a method parameter in a method definition); and `Pong` is a `Reply` message, which is kind of like a return value in a method definition.
+According to the above description, we need 3 types of messages, and these are the 3 basic types of messages in `otavia`.
+A `Start` message is a `Notice` message, a `Notice` message is a type of message in `otavia` that does not need to get a reply, as long as there is an address for the `Actor` you can send a `Notice` message to the `Actor`. `Ping` is an `Ask` message that must have a reply message associated with it, so if an `Actor` sends it to another `Actor`, it means it must receive a reply message (kind of like a method parameter in a method definition).
+A `Pong` is a reply message, which is a bit like a return value in a method definition.

 The `Start` message is of type `Notice`, so it must inherit the `Notice` trait.